 Student Spotlights

-2023 WINNER OF THE INAUGurAL DEAN’S PRIZE!
+2023 WINNER OF THE Inaugural DEAN’S PRIZE!

 Kelsey Romney, Education Honors Student (class of 2023), was one of three Honors students to have received the inaugural Dean’s Prize for outstanding honors capstone theses/projects at a virtual ceremony held Thursday, June 22, 2023.
 Students were nominated by their honors program directors for exemplary research, and each received a $500 prize.